See all chapters of A Guide to Solvency II.

 (Re)insurance is a global business.
 It is common for (re)insurance groups to operate in a range of jurisdictions via:

-i. locally incorporated and authorised subsidiaries,
+i.
+Locally incorporated and authorised subsidiaries.

-ii. local branches of third country subsidiaries, or
+ii.
+Local branches of third country subsidiaries.

-iii. the cross-border provision of insurance, reinsurance or other insurance-related services.
+iii.
+The cross-border provision of insurance, reinsurance or other insurance-related services.

 - EEA (re)insurers doing business within the EEA.